WaifuForever/Github-Commit-Patterns/README.md

   ```
   git commit -m "add: user middleware valid delete 3/3"
   ```

-  Since you don't know how many steps it will take to finish this, you can keep increasing the step value until you're done.

   Let's suppose you're struggling to implemeting a certain function and don't want to delay the project development.
-  You can commit the unfinished feature as complete and add a issue.
+  You can commit the unfinished/broken feature as complete and add a issue.

   ```
-  git commit -m "add: user middleware valid delete 1/?"
+  git commit -m "add: user middleware valid delete !!"
   ```
   Commiting unfinished feature as complete.
   ```
-  git commit -m "add: user middleware valid delete 2/2"
+  git commit -m "fix: user middleware valid delete"
   ```

   Adding a issue.
   ```
   {
-  "003" : user middleware valid delete is not validating req.query"
+  "003" : user middleware valid delete does not validate req.query"
   }

   ```